MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 ### Funnel view for the Mailflow status report

-The **Funnel** view shows you how Microsoft's email threat protection features filter incoming and outgoing emails in your organization.
+The **Funnel** view shows you how Microsoft's email threat protection features filter incoming and outgoing email in your organization.
 It provides details on the total email count, and how the configured threat protection features, including edge protection, anti-malware, anti-phishing, anti-spam, and anti-spoofing affect this count.

 If you click the **Funnel** tab, by default, this view contains a chart and a data table that's configured with the following filters:

 - **Date**: The last 7 days.

 - **Direction**:

   - **Inbound**
   - **Outbound**
-  - **Intra-org**: this count is for messages within a tenant i.e sender abc@domain.com sends to recipient xyz@domain.com (counted separately from Inbound and Outbound)
+  - **Intra-org**: This count is for messages sent within a tenant; i.e, sender abc@domain.com sends to recipient xyz@domain.com (counted separately from Inbound and Outbound).

 The aggregate view and data table view allow for 90 days of filtering.

 If you click **Filter**, you can filter both the chart and the data table.

-This chart shows the count of emails organized by:
+This chart shows the email count organized by:

   - **Total email**
   - **Email after edge protection**
   - **Email after anti-malware, file reputation, file type block**
   - **Email after anti-phish, URL reputation, brand impersonation, anti-spoof**
   - **Email after anti-spam, bulk mail filtering**
-  - **Email after user and domain impersonation** <sup>1</sup>
+  - **Email after user and domain impersonation**<sup>1</sup>
   - **Email after file and URL detonation**<sup>1</sup>
   - **Email detected as benign after post-delivery protection (URL click time protection)**

 <sup>1</sup> Office 365 ATP only

-To view the emails filtered by EOP or ATP separately, click on the value in the chart legend.
+To view the email filtered by EOP or ATP separately, click on the value in the chart legend.

 The data table contains the following information, shown in descending date order:

  - **Date**
  - **Total email**
  - **Edge protection**